-Activity: In making a collage, students can bring to it all of the questions that they consider when making a painting or a sculpture, but many find the process easier because they can use found objects to create their projects.
-Spend some time on the Web sites listed below to help students understand what a collage looks like and how it works.
+When making a collage, students can bring all of the questions that they consider when making a painting or a sculpture, but many find the artistic process easier because they can use found objects to create their projects.
+Spend some time on the websites listed below to help students understand what a collage looks like and how it works.
 Though Picasso was the first artist to bring collage into a museum, it has existed as an art form for centuries.

 - Prepare students to think about the following project as if it were a puzzle of their own making.
 They will choose images that go together, so they should consider the size and shape of the images and how they will fit into the overall shape of the completed collage.

 - Ask students to pick a theme.
 It can be home or school, a special interest, an event or just an idea that they have been thinking about.

 - Have your students start collecting images related to their theme.
 Ask them to think about how they want to put the pieces together.
 For example, do they want to cut the pictures into clean geometric shapes or tear them out and leave ragged edges?

 - Students should work on a layout for the images and then think about bits of found objects: leaves, seeds, bits of string, plastic, or metal.
 Hair, glitter, and different colors of tape or paper add texture and color.